Partake in the Fragrance Profiling Experience and allow us to acquaint you with your scented soulmate.

 The Row originally housed stables and servant’s quarters for the Burlington Estate, now the Royal Academy of Arts, at a time when London’s architectural makeup was a single stitch, now a completed garment.
 Rolling hills ebbed all the way down to Green Park, and beyond.
 How times change.
 Military officers and their wives then took up to dwelling on the Row, which made it the opportune location for any military tailor to set up shop.
 Gieves supplied garments to the British Royal Navy, Hawkes the British Army.
 Their partnership saw the birth of the eponymous Gieves & Hawkes, and they took pride of place at Number 1 Savile Row, and an array of Royal Warrants followed.

+As a spectacle of British history ourselves, Penhaligon's saw it only fit to dedicate a fragrance to the iconic Row.
 It was whilst stopping by at Norton & Sons to visit our dear friend, Patrick Grant, in 2010 that Penhaligon’s bowler hat was knocked off by a mélange of recognisable scents.
 Beeswax used to strengthen the thread, steam to press razor sharp creases into trousers and manipulate the cloth whilst constructing hand rolled lapels, and the metallic scent of the pattern cutter’s shears, passed down from master to apprentice, generation to generation.
 Once we’d picked our clean-shaven jaw up off the floor, we realised that we were on to something.
 The foundation of masculine perfumery, a fougère like no other.
 A triumph of tailoring… bottled!
 Sartorial was ready to wear, albeit utterly bespoke.
 All that was necessary now was a touch of panache, a Penhaligon’s bow.
 Perfection one care wear.
 A seamless weaving of violet leaf and leather, a harmonious outfit of amber and woods.
 An echo of hay, bitter almond and tobacco to portray personality – because that’s what tailoring is; an aesthetic expression of one’s charming personality.

 It’s been a few years since the esteemed Portraits family took permanent residence in Penhaligon’s stores around the world.
 The ever-growing Portraits fragrance collection continues to offer something...